vectorgrp/sil-kit-adapters-vcan/README.md

 **Note 3:** If you don't provide a specific path for SILKIT_PACKAGE_DIR and there is no SIL Kit installation on your system, a SIL Kit release package (the default version listed in CMakeLists.txt) will be fetched from github.com and the adapter will be built against it.

 The adapter and demo executables will be available in the ``bin`` directory.
 Additionally the ``SilKit`` shared library is copied to the ``lib`` directory next to it automatically.

+### Build the adapter for Android environments
+You can use the [Android NDK](https://developer.android.com/ndk) to cross-build the adapter for Android environments.

+Begin by cloning the SIL Kit repo and building SIL Kit using the cmake toolchain file provided by Android NDK and generating a package as follows:

+    cmake -S. -Bbuild -DCMAKE_TOOLCHAIN_FILE=/path/to/android-ndk/build/cmake/android.toolchain.cmake -DANDROID_ABI=x86_64 -DSILKIT_HOST_PLATFORM=android -DANDROID_PLATFORM=android-33 -DSILKIT_BUILD_TESTS=OFF -DSILKIT_BUILD_DEMOS=OFF

+    cmake --build build --parallel --target package

+Unzip the package that was generated and use the same toolchain file to cross-build the adapter, ensuring it is built against the unzipped package.

+    cmake -S.  -Bbuild -DCMAKE_TOOLCHAIN_FILE=/path/to/android-ndk/build/cmake/android.toolchain.cmake  -DANDROID_ABI=x86_64 -DCMAKE_BUILD_TYPE=Release -DSILKIT_HOST_PLATFORM=android  -DSILKIT_PACKAGE_DIR=/path/to/SilKit-*-Linux-x86_64-clang-Release/  -DSilKit_DIR=/path/to/SilKit-*-Linux-x86_64-clang-Release/lib/cmake/SilKit -DANDROID_PLATFORM=android-33

+    cmake --build build --parallel

+Lastly, update the LD_LIBRARY_PATH in your Android environment to point to the location of the SIL Kit shared library, which can be found in the generated lib folder.

 ## b) Getting Started with pre-built Adapter and Demos
 Download a preview or a release of the adapter directly from [Vector SIL Kit Adapter for virtual CAN Releases](https://github.com/vectorgrp/sil-kit-adapters-vcan/releases).